Govt Receives Licence Renewal Fee From Two Telecos - UrduPoint

 Govt Receives Licence Renewal Fee From Two Telecos

-The Government has received payment amounting to US$ 224.6 million and Rs 35.262 billion (equivalent of US$ 224.6 million) from two cellular companies respectively as their licence renewal fee
+The government has received payment amounting to US$ 224.6 million and Rs 35.262 billion (equivalent of US$ 224.6 million) from two cellular companies Telenor and Jazz respectively as their licence renewal fee

-According to the statement issued by Ministry of Finance here on Tuesday, the license renewal fee of telecom companies collected by Pakistan Telecommunication Authority (PTA) is a significant source of non-tax revenue for the Federal government.
+According to a statement issued by ministry of finance here on Wednesday, the license renewal fee of telecom companies collected by Pakistan Telecommunication Authority (PTA) is a significant source of non-tax revenue for the federal government.

 Due to stay orders given by the apex court, the collection of this renewal fee from two telecom companies which was budgeted in previous fiscal year had been delayed.